Universiteit Leiden

 Research

 I am pursuing this project both individually and collaboratively.
-In a collaborative setting, the project advanced through the NIAS theme-group fellowship (2022) on the project “The Politics of (De)familiarization: The Common and the Strange in Contemporary Europe.”
-With Dr. Florian Lippert and Dr. Dimitris Soudias, we organized an expert workshop and are editing a special issue for Cultural Studies on the topic “New Normals, New Weirds.”
+The project was initially sparked by the NIAS theme-group fellowship (2022) on the project “The Politics of (De)familiarization: The Common and the Strange in Contemporary Europe.”
+With.
+Florian Lippert and Dimitris Soudias, we are editing a special issue for Cultural Studies titled “New Normals, New Weirds” (forthcoming).

 b.
 Grammars of Crisis and Alternative Imaginaries

-Since 2014, I have been studying contemporary crisis rhetoric in different contexts, with an emphasis on the Greek debt crisis (2009-2018).
-Proposing grammatical categories as conceptual tools, in this project I explore the normative operations of ‘grammars of crisis’ that impose restrictive diagnoses of the present, alongside the potential of grammatical categories for envisioning alternative imaginaries.
+Since 2014, I have been studying contemporary crisis rhetoric in different contexts, with an emphasis on the Greece and the Mediterranean.
+Proposing grammatical categories as conceptual tools, in this project I explore the normative operations of ‘grammars of crisis’ that impose restrictive diagnoses of the present, alongside the potential of grammatical categories for articulating alternative imaginaries.
 I am particularly interested in mobilizations of the middle voice in literature, street art, and protest cultures.
 As a grammatical category in which the subject remains inside the action, the middle voice has disappeared in modern languages, yet middle voice constructions are still functional in many languages.
-The middle voice has also been conceptualized as a mode that unsettles dualisms and creates indeterminacy between e.g., subject and object.
+The middle voice has also been theorized as a mode that unsettles dualisms and creates indeterminacy between e.g., agency and patiency, subject and object.
 Can the middle voice offer alternatives to the dominant distinction between active and passive subjects in crisis-rhetoric?
 Can it articulate alternative conceptions of subjectivity, agency, and responsibility to those propagated by the neoliberal governmentality of crisis today?

 I have been working on this project individually and collaboratively, through various research groups and networks, e.g., LUCAS network “Crisis and Critique”; ASCA research group “Crisis, Critique and Futurity”; OSL Research group “Crisis and Critique: Rethinking Europe and the Global South”; Cultural Analysis network “Greek Studies Now.”
-The project output includes several workshops, conferences, and events, 7 articles and book chapters, and 2 co-edited volumes: From Crisis to Critique: Languages of Resistance, Transformation, and Futurity in Mediterranean Crisis-Scapes (Palgrave 2020) & (Un)timely Crises: Chronotopes and Critique (Palgrave 2021) (see “Key publications” below).
+The project output includes several workshops, conferences, and events, 8 articles and chapters, and 2 co-edited volumes: From Crisis to Critique: Languages of Resistance, Transformation, and Futurity in Mediterranean Crisis-Scapes (Palgrave 2020) & (Un)timely Crises: Chronotopes and Critique (Palgrave 2021) (see “Key publications”).

 In 2013, I received an NWO Internationalisation grant for the project “Barbarian: History of a Fundamental European Concept from the 18th Century to the Present” (2013-2016).
 This collaborative project focused on the modern European history of the ‘barbarian,’ particularly through its manifestations in literature.
-Responding to the contemporary popularity of the term ‘barbarism’ in Western public rhetoric and the far-reaching implications of its uses, the project contributes to a critical and historically grounded understanding of this concept’s past and contemporary uses, and foregrounds its foundational role in modern European histories and identities.
+Responding to the contemporary popularity of the term ‘barbarism’ in Western public rhetoric, the project contributes to a critical and historically grounded understanding of this concept’s past and contemporary uses, and foregrounds its foundational role in modern European histories and identities.

 The project sprang from a collaboration among scholars from Leiden University, the University of Geneva, Bonn University, Fribourg University, and (since 2017) Oxford University and the University of Amsterdam.
 The project’s first part was funded by the NWO (PI: Maria Boletsi) and the SNF (Swiss National Science Foundation; PI: Markus Winkler).
-The project was completed in 2022.
-Its main output is the 2-volume co-authored monograph Barbarian: Explorations of a Western Concept in Theory, Literature, and the Arts: Volume I focuses on barbarism from the 18th to the early 20th century (Metzler 2018) and Volume II on the 20th and 21st centuries (in press; Metzler 2023).
+The project was completed in 2023.
+Its main output is the 2-volume co-authored monograph Barbarian: Explorations of a Western Concept in Theory, Literature, and the Arts: Volume I focuses the 18th to the early 20th century (2018) and Volume II on the 20th and 21st centuries (2023).

 Go here for more information.

-This project, which resulted in my new monograph (Michigan UP, forthcoming 2023), emerged from my long-term preoccupation with the Greek poet Constantine P. Cavafy (1863-1933), the best-known modern Greek poet and an important figure in modernism and world literature.
+This project, which resulted in my new monograph Specters of Cavafy (University of Michigan Press, 2024), emerged from my long-term preoccupation with the Greek poet Constantine P. Cavafy (1863-1933), the best-known modern Greek poet and an important figure in modernism and world literature.
 Drawing from recent theorizations of the ‘specter’ as a conceptual metaphor in cultural theory, I develop spectrality as a theoretical and analytical lens for revisiting Cavafy’s poetry and its bearing on our present.
 The monograph brings together theories of spectrality, performativity, irony, and affect, in order to trace the workings of a) the spectral as a central metaphor in Cavafy’s idiosyncratic modernist poetics and b) his poetry’s ‘afterlives’ in contemporary settings: in the Western cultural and political imaginary since 1989 and in Greece today.

 Key publications